lightningdevkit/vss-server/README.md

 LNURL-auth.
 VSS is also integrated with [LDK-node] v0.4.x as alpha support.

+### Development

+* **Build & Deploy**: Refer to language specific folder for instructions related to build and deploy of VSS.
+* **Hosting**: VSS can either be self-hosted or deployed in the cloud.
+If a service provider is hosting VSS for multiple users, it must be configured with **HTTPS**, **Authentication/Authorization**, and **rate-limiting**.
+* **Authentication and Authorization**: Currently, the VSS-server supports [JWT](https://datatracker.ietf.org/doc/html/rfc7519)-based authentication and authorization, and can run without authentication for local testing or in trusted setups.
+The VSS-rust-client supports LNURL-auth & JWT based authentication and authorization.
+Switching to simple HTTP header authentication is straightforward by adding another implementation.
+Note that the security of authentication heavily relies on using HTTPS for all requests.
+* **Scaling**: VSS itself is stateless and can be horizontally scaled easily.
+VSS can be configured to point to a PostgreSQL cluster, and further scaling considerations need to be addressed in the PostgreSQL cluster.
+* **Using with LDK-node**: [LDK-node] can be easily configured to run with VSS as primary storage.
+It is integrated in LDK-node (written in Rust) using [VSS-rust-client], and there is also support for other languages such as Swift, Kotlin and Python through [UniFFI] bindings.
+    ```rust
+    use ldk_node::Builder;
+    fn main() {
+    let mut node_builder = Builder::new();
+    ...
+    let node = node_builder.build_with_vss_store_and_fixed_headers(vss_endpoint, store_id, HashMap::new()).unwrap();
+    node.start().unwrap();
+    ...
+    ...
+    }
+    ```
+* **Using with Other Applications**: VSS is designed to store application-related metadata.
+Clients can use the [VSS-rust-client] directly for this purpose.
+This can help provide a complete user data recovery solution for applications, as well as enable turn-key multi-device support in the future.

 ### Summary

 In summary, VSS is an open-source project that offers a server-side cloud storage solution for non-custodial Lightning